-It’s almost time for high school juniors to begin working on their college applications.
+It’s about time for high school juniors to begin working on their college applications.
 Knowing that high schoolers are faced with the constant pressure of juggling academics, different extracurriculars and clubs, summer programs, and athletics, we asked Daniella Friedman of College Together Admissions Counseling a few questions about the role that a program like Adventure Treks can play in the college application process.

-Daniella’s experience as a private college advisor who guides students through the college search and application process also extends into the AT world—she has a high school junior who will be taking her fifth AT trip this summer.
+Daniella’s experience as a private college advisor who guides students through the college search and application process also extends into the AT world—she has a high school junior who will took her fifth AT trip this summer.
 Daniella was kind enough to share some helpful tips for high school students who will soon embark on the college application journey.

 How can a trip with Adventure Treks strengthen a student’s college applications?